szerrade-uw/Cropbox.jl/docs/src/guide/system.md

 ## Mixin

 A `mixin` is a system that is included as a part another system.
 While each system implements its own set of variables, these variables can be linked with variables from other systems through the use of mixins.
+[Controller](@ref Controller) is a mixin required to instantiate a system.

 **Example**